 Does Viviscal grow hair or is it a scam?
 That was the question I was recently asked by someone, so after asking myself “what’s Viviscal?”
 I did some digging and discovered that Viviscal is a hair loss treatment pill that you take to combat not only male pattern baldness but hair loss in women too.
 Turns out there are many Viviscal products- Viviscal shampoos ect – but I want to review Viviscal, the hair loss pill, because that’s what the research is on.
-Also read my review of gray hair supplements as well as castor oil and hair growth for more info.

 According to the Supplement Facts label, 1 tablet of Viviscal Extra Strength has the following ingredients: